Mexican cuisine: Food and festivals

 Some of Mexico's traditional foods involved complex or long cooking processes, including cooking underground (such as cochinita pibil).
 Before industrialization, traditional women spent several hours a day boiling dried corn then grinding it on a metate to make the dough for tortillas, cooking them one-by-one on a comal griddle.
 In some areas, tortillas are still made this way.
 Sauces and salsas were also ground in a mortar called a molcajete.
 Today, blenders are more often used, though the texture is a bit different.
 Most people in Mexico would say that those made with a molcajete taste better, but few do this now.

 The most important food for festivals and other special occasions is mole, especially mole poblano in the center of the country.
 Mole is served at Christmas, Easter, Day of the Dead and at birthdays, baptisms, weddings and funerals, and tends to be eaten only for special occasions because it is such a complex and time-consuming dish.
 While still dominant in this way, other foods have become acceptable for these occasions, such as barbacoa, carnitas and mixiotes, especially since the 1980s.
 This may have been because of economic crises at that time, allowing for the substitution of these cheaper foods, or the fact that they can be bought ready-made or may already be made as part of the family business.

 Another important festive food is the tamale, also known as tamal in Spanish.
 This is a filled cornmeal dumpling, steamed in a wrapping (usually a corn husk or banana leaf) and one of the basic staples in most regions of Mexico.
 It has its origins in the pre-Hispanic era and today is found in many varieties in all of Mexico.
-Like mole, it is complicated to prepare and best done in large amounts.
+Like a mole, it is complicated to prepare and best done in large amounts.
 Tamales are associated with certain celebrations such as Candlemas.
 They are wrapped in corn husks in the highlands and desert areas of Mexico and in banana leaves in the tropics.